 What is it about vegetables?
 What is so surprising to me today is how few vegetables people eat.

 They are loaded with fiber, vitamins and minerals, phytonutrients, and they make you feel good.
 Most of them grow towards the sunshine, giving you abundant energy as they are alive – a bagel is not alive.
-The best part is they contain antioxidants, protecting your cells from oxidative stress (which can harm our DNA and destabilise the cells in our body) and ultimately can slow the aging process down.
+The best part is they contain antioxidants, protecting your cells from oxidative stress (which can harm our DNA and destabilise the cells in our Healthy Body) and ultimately can slow the aging process down.
 Eating spinach, for example, has been shown to prevent aggressive stages of prostate cancer in men, along with having anti-inflammatory properties and contributing to our bone health.

 In our evolutionary terms, sugars were a treat and rare to come across.
 We’re programmed to gorge as much sugar as possible due to the high calories.
 This goes back to our hunter gatherer years when calories were hard to come by, so if we came across a fig tree, we’d eat it up!
 The problem today is that these sugars are readily available to us everywhere, we’re simply programmed to consume more of them then we can handle.